 - 1. If a suspicious package or other object is found on or adjacent to campus, the principal or designee should be immediately alerted. - 2.
 The principal or designee becomes the Incident Commander, activates the school ICS team, and will direct volunteer members of the Security/Utilities Team to attempt to secure the immediate area without touching or disturbing the object.
 All cell phones and hand-held radios in the vicinity of the suspicious package should be turned off, as many explosive devices can be triggered by radio frequencies. - 3.
 The Incident Commander will call 911 and School Police at (213) 625-6631 and provide the exact location (e.g., building, room, area) and description of the suspicious package. - 4.
 The Incident Commander will notify the Region Administrator of Operations and/or Operations Coordinator of the incident. - 5.
 No attempt should be made to investigate or examine the object. - 6.
 The Incident Commander will notify and update parents via Blackboard Connect. - 7.
 The Incident Commander will direct the Planning and Intelligence Team Lead or another authorized user to open an iSTAR on the incident. - 8.
-The Incident Commander will consult with Law Enforcement and determine the appropriate emergency function, which may include Drop, Cover and Hold On, Lockdown, Evacuate Building or Relocation. - If Evacuate Building is initiated, staff and students will evacuate buildings using the safest routes to the Assembly Area.
+The Incident Commander will consult with Law Enforcement and determine the appropriate emergency function, which may include Drop, Cover and Hold On, Lockdown, Evacuate Building or Relocation. - 9.
+If Evacuate Building is initiated, staff and students will evacuate buildings using the safest routes to the Assembly Area.
 Routes may be different than usual evacuation routes. - 10.
 In the event of an evacuation, teachers will bring their student roster and take attendance at the Assembly Area to account for students.
 Teachers are to account for any students with a cognitive disability who may not have understood the directions.
-Teachers will notify the Assembly Area Team of missing students. - 11.
-The School Site Crisis Team will convene and begin the process of counseling and recovery. - 12.
+Teachers will notify the Assembly Area Team of missing students.

+- 11. The School Site Crisis Team will convene and begin the process of counseling and recovery. - 12.
 Do not resume school activities until the affected buildings have been inspected by proper authorities and determined to be safe.
 Once the incident has concluded and the campus has been determined to be safe, the Incident Commander will initiate the All-Clear action. - 13.
 The Incident Commander may initiate an off-site relocation if warranted by changes in conditions. - 14.
-After the incident is over, the Incident Commander will complete the Explosive Device Threat Report.
+After the incident is over, the Incident Commander will complete only section II (Report by Principal) of the Explosive Device Threat Report, submit a copy to LASPD at wcoffice@laspd.com, submit a copy to Region Operations, keep a copy at the school site, and upload it to the iSTAR created for the incident.